mahankalisatwikj/oibsip-t1/README.md

 ## Repository Structure
 + *iris.csv*: Directory to store the Iris dataset and any additional data files.
 + _iris-flower-classification.ipynb_: Jupyter notebooks documenting the step-by-step process of the project.
-+ _app.py_: Python script for the Streamlit web application.
-+ _requirements.txt_: List of required packages and their versions.
 + _README.md_: Readme file explaining the project, its steps, and deployment instructions.